kentcdodds/old-kentcdodds.com/content/blog/introducing-how-to-contribute-to-open-source/index.md

 The big challenge we face when inviting new people to jump on the open source bandwagon is knowing how to get started.
-There are various tools, protocols, and open source etiquette involved of which people are just simply not aware and which make contributing really indimidating.
+There are various tools, protocols, and open source etiquette involved of which people are just simply not aware and which make contributing really intimidating.

 > This is a problem with education, and can be fixed.